Elaine massacre: Background

-Events
+Massacre

 The Progressive Farmers and Household Union of America had organized chapters in the Elaine area in 1918–19.
 On September 29, representatives met with about 100 Black farmers at a church near Elaine to discuss how to obtain fairer settlements from landowners.
 Whites had resisted union organizing by the farmers and often spied on or disrupted such meetings.
 Approximately 100 African-American farmers, led by Robert L. Hill, the founder of the union, met at a church in Hoop Spur, near Elaine in Phillips County.
 Union advocates brought armed guards to protect the meeting.
 When two deputized white men and a black trustee arrived at the church, shots were exchanged.
 Railroad Policeman W.D.
 Adkins, employed by the Missouri Pacific Railroad, was killed and the other white man wounded; it was never determined who shot first.

 According to Revolution in the Land: Southern Agriculture in the 20th Century (2002), in a section called "The Changing Face of Sharecropping and Tenancy":

 The black trustee raced back to Helena, the county seat of Phillips County, and alerted officials.
 A posse was dispatched and within a few hours hundreds of white men, many of them the "low down" variety, began to comb the area for blacks they believed were launching an insurrection.
 In the end, over a hundred African Americans and five white men were killed.
 Some estimates of the black death toll range in the hundreds.
 Allegations surfaced that the white posse and even U.S. soldiers who were brought in to put down the so-called "rebellion" had massacred defenseless black men, women and children.